Webb Franklin

 William Webster Franklin (born December 13, 1941) is an American lawyer, politician, and jurist from Mississippi.
 As a Republican, he served in the United States House of Representatives representing Mississippi's 2nd congressional district from 1983 to 1987.

 Biography

 Born in Greenwood in Leflore County on the eastern edge of the Mississippi Delta, Franklin graduated from Greenwood High School.
 In 1963, he received a Bachelor of Arts degree from Mississippi State University at Starkville.
-In 1966, he received his LL.B. and Juris Doctor from the University of Mississippi School of Law at Oxford and was admitted to the bar.
-He attended The JAG School at the University of Virginia and entered U.S. Army JAG Corps.
-From 1963 to 1970, he was a major in the United States Army.
-In 1966, he was a member of the Army's Judge Advocate General's Corps.
+In 1966, he received his Bachelor of Laws from the University of Mississippi School of Law at Oxford (later converted to a Juris Doctor) and was admitted to the bar.